Math 322

 Prerequisites.
 Math 3200, or Math 2200 and the permission of the instructor.

 Time.
-Classes meet Mondays, Wednesdays and Fridays, 3:00pm to 3:50pm, in Steinberg Hall, room 105 (the Auditorium).
-Live and recorded video of the lectures will also be available.
+Classes meet Mondays, Wednesdays and Fridays, 3:00pm to 3:50pm, in Wrighton Hall, Room 250.
+Live and recorded video of the lectures will likely be available.

 Text.
 The lectures will follow Statistics Using R with Biological Examples by Kim Seefeld and Ernst Linder, an e-text that you may download freely.
 (Alternative local link.)
 If you desire a paper copy, you may have it printed and bound at any copy shop from this PDF file.